murkl/arch-os/modules/recovery/README.md

 [`installer/README.md`](../installer/README.md#writing-one).
-A unit is a folder with `task.yaml` and `task.sh` in it, the script is sourced into a shell that already carries `lib.sh` and an `ERR` trap, and `simulating && return 0` is what makes `DEBUG=true` a simulation rather than a repair.
+A unit is a folder with `task.yaml` and `task.sh` in it, the script is sourced into a shell that already carries `lib.sh` and an `ERR` trap, and `simulating && return 0` is what makes `--debug` a simulation rather than a repair.

 The repair itself lives in those scripts, not in `lib.sh`: unlocking, rolling back and rebuilding are each one task's whole job and are read there.
 What